 COLLECTED WRITINGS GUY SCHRAENEN.
 ESSAYS, STATEMENTS, INTERVIEWS 1974-2013

-Edited by Bettina Brach and Maike Aden.
+Edited by Bettina Brach in collaboration with Maike Aden.
 Bremen: Centre for Artists' Publications 2013

 The publication of Guy Schraenen’s “Collected Writings” give access to all the texts he has published over four decades, from the 1970s up until the very recent past.
 They document his abiding interest in the history and the significance of the international networks underlying artists’ publications and initiatives in the 1960s and 1970s.
 He reflects upon the socio-political and cultural strategies of the artist-initiated art scene, which remained independent of the official art establishment.